lgauthie/mar-fmnet/README.md

     def _init_audio(self):
         """
-        This method will set up the audio, for the purpose of generating graphs of we are only using file out.
+        This method will set up the audio system, currently we are only using the marsyas AudioFileSink.
 If you wanted to use the AudioSink marsystem that should be initialized here as well.
         """

     def set_ratios(self):
         """
-        This method should be used to set the default mod ratios for the marsystem.
+        This method should be used to set the default modulation ratios for the marsystem.
         """

     def set_mod_indices(self):
         """
-        This method should be used to set the defaul mod indices for the marsystem.
+        This method should be used to set the default modulation indices for the marsystem.
         """